ken1882/sages_handbook/genso_encyclopedia/_template.md

 > ## Lore
-> *"A notable quote from the character that exemplifies their personality or role."*
-> <br>
-> <br>
 > Additional background information, stories, or myths associated with the character.
 This can include relationships with other characters, significant events they've been involved in, and their place within Gensokyo.
+Only include references from official works, or widely accepted fanon as possible.

 ### **Adventure Hooks**
 - Ideas on how this character could be integrated into a campaign or adventure.